-Tera Cuskaden is a freelance editor who started working in publishing in 2004 as a reviewer and proofreader.
+Tera Cuskaden is an award-winning freelance editor who started working in publishing in 2004 as a reviewer and proofreader.
 After spending nine years with Samhain Publishing as a Senior Editor and Art Department Coordinator, where she edited many New York Times and USA Today bestselling authors, becoming the first editor to hit the New York Times bestseller list with a digital-only title, she moved to Entangled Publishing as an Editorial Director for two years, where she continued her work with bestselling authors and finding fresh new voices to bring to the romance genre.
 In her spare time, Tera attempts to wrangle her herd of cats and enjoys knitting, tattoos, and shoes and trying to convince her husband she needs more of all of the above.
 Tera holds a bachelor’s degree in English with a minor in Women’s and Gender Studies from Indiana University.

 What I’d love to see: